dantunesd/payments-processor/README.md

 make start-app
 ```

-*NOTE* : you must run `build` and `dependencies` before .
+*NOTE* : you must run `build` and `dependencies` before.

 ---

 ## Tests

-Run the command bellow to run all unit tests
+Run the command bellow to run all unit tests:

 ```bash
 make unit-test